 |y.
 Failing to self-report to the Commandant's Office or other administration official when arrested by law enforcement off campus for any charge/charges or involvement in any type of incident with the probability of criminal proceeding resulting.||2||10|

-All alcohol violations require that the cadet complete an online alcohol course.
-First and second violations will have different course settings.
-Completion of the course will be required within one week of the cadet being given instruction for the course.
-Satisfactory completion (80% or better) will be required and a certificate of completion must be submitted to the Class II Mast Board Chairperson within the allotted time.
+All alcohol violations require that the cadet complete an online alcohol assessment.
+Completion of the assessment will be required within one week of the cadet being given.
+A certificate of completion must be submitted to the Class II Mast Board Chairperson within the allotted time.

 1. The Commandant’s Office will notify the parents or guardians, via letter, of any cadet who has been found guilty of an alcohol related offense.
-In addition, the cadet will have his/her campus parking privileges revoked for one calendar year from the date of offense and will be mandated to counseling and a mandated alcohol assessment, at his/her own expense, which will be administered in the presence of the Class II Mast Chairperson.
+In addition, the cadet will have his/her campus parking privileges revoked for one calendar year from the date of offense.

 2. Students who obtain alcohol and distribute alcohol to persons under the legal drinking age will face a Class I conduct charge of "Unauthorized sale and/or transfer of marijuana, narcotics, alcohol and other controlled substances."